Rayanox/ElectronicRemoteDriver-WS/README.md

 - Comments are written between '#' and are only declared at starting of the line.
 If there is only one '#', all the line is commented
 - A command line can start with a time interval check: it means that if the current time (when the service is called) is inside the time interval, then this command line sequence is returned.

+# Sending protocol

+The communication protocol between the WS and the electronic device is explained here.
+After the electronic device requests the WS to get his commands, then the WS responds using the following syntax:
+(TD=0.4){1;1.2-5-S;120-4-2-3}
+With:
+- First, between parenthesis are declared usefully parameters.
+Currently, only the parameter TD exists, and means the time to keep the PIN activated by default when no time is specified.
+So TD=0.4 means that a PIN will be activated during 400 ms when no time is specified.
+If this parameter is not set, then the default time is set to 500ms.
+- Then, between "{}" is written the commands sequence

 # Project example